im-aeo/MendcoreV2/documentation/Setup.md

 Remember, for other components like the database, renderer, games, security patches, and Git, please refer to the respective files in the /documentation/ folder.

-With these steps completed, your setup is nearly finished, and you're ready to host your code.
+With these steps completed, your setup is nearly finished, and you're ready to host the code.